Cannon Range Open House scheduled for Aug. 4

 |0

 This work, Cannon Range Open House scheduled for Aug.
-4 [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+4, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.